yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jul-2021/index.md

 Communication is vital for any project, and it is essential that we make our configuration options *even more explanatory* than they already are.

-We want to thank our fellow developer [Vortex](https://github.com/CaptV0rt3x) for this marvellous change of [rewording the explanation of GLASM](https://github.com/yuzu-emu/yuzu/pull/6736), in order to elaborate that it is, effectively, a shorthand for `OpenGL Assembly Shaders`.
+We want to thank our fellow developer, [Vortex](https://github.com/CaptV0rt3x), for the marvelous change of [rewording the explanation of GLASM](https://github.com/yuzu-emu/yuzu/pull/6736).
+This change was made in order to elaborate that it is, effectively, a shorthand for `OpenGL Assembly Shaders`.

 {{< imgs
 	"./vortex.png| This is critical"
   >}}

-Fear not, my fellow yuzers, for we have the most serious and capable people doing only the best work for your comfort.
+Fear not, my fellow yuz-ers, for we always have the most serious and capable people doing only the best work for your benefit.
 Rest assured that if a similar situation were to arise again in the future, Vortex will have your back.
-I salute you, my dear friend, and pray that you may ennoble yuzu even further with your contributions one more time.
+I salute you, my dear friend, and pray that you may ennoble yuzu even further with your future contributions.

 ## Graphical fixes

-epicboy has been very busy during the development of Hades, and after it was finished too.
+epicboy was very busy during the development of Hades, and continues to be busy after it was finished.

-World 1-5 of `Super Mario 3D World + Bowser's Fury` crashed during loading on AMD and Intel GPU equipped systems running Vulkan.
+World 1-5 of `Super Mario 3D World + Bowser's Fury` used to crash when loading on AMD and Intel GPU equipped systems running Vulkan.
-A depth image was being cleared as a regular colour image, while OpenGL is totally fine with this, Vulkan is more strict, leading to a crash.
+A depth image was being cleared as a regular colour image and, while OpenGL is totally fine with this, Vulkan is more strict which lead to a crash.
-[By only clearing valid colour images,](https://github.com/yuzu-emu/yuzu/pull/6635) the issue was solved.
+[By only clearing valid colour images,](https://github.com/yuzu-emu/yuzu/pull/6635) epicboy resolved the issue.

 {{< imgs
 	"./sm3dw.png| Affected world in Super Mario 3D World + Bowser's Fury"